ibm-watson-iot/blockchain-samples/applications/event_listener/README.md

 ``` sh
 vagrant@hyperledger-devenv:v0.0.10-cfc2099:/local-dev/github.com/blockchain-samples/applications/event_listener$ ./event_listener -events-address=0.0.0.0:31315
 ```

+But since the default address is set inside the client, the client can simply be launched with `./event_listener` after building it.

 The running event listener will connect to the peer running in debug mode in another terminal window, and the chaincode running in a third terminal window.